danikiyasseh/SoQal/README.md

 ## Pre-processing

-In order to pre-process the datasets appropriately for SoQal, please refer to the following repository: https://anonymous.4open.science/r/9ecc66f3-e173-4771-90ce-ff35ee29a1c0/
+In order to pre-process the datasets appropriately for SoCal, please refer to the following repository: https://anonymous.4open.science/r/9ecc66f3-e173-4771-90ce-ff35ee29a1c0/

 # Training